arjunk220401/docker_Redis-045012/README.md

 docker ps -a

-## 9. Bonus: Using Docker Compose

-You can also use docker-compose to simplify the Redis container setup.
-Create a docker-compose.yml file with the following content:

-yaml

-version: '3.8'

-services:
-  redis:
-    image: redis:latest
-    container_name: redis-container
-    ports:
-      - "6379:6379"

-Start the container with:

-docker-compose up -d

-Stop the container with:

-docker-compose down

 ## Conclusion
 This project demonstrates how to quickly set up and manage a Redis instance using Docker.

 Redis’s flexibility as a database, cache, and message broker makes it a vital tool for many real-time applications.

 ## Future Improvements